rtrollebo/rtrollebo.github.io/src/pages/notes/mac-setup.md

     Update `$PATH` to homebrew in .bash_profile (bash) or .zshrc (Z shell) to use homebrew.
 Also see  https://brew.sh/ for additional information.

+    In addition to brew, consider `topgrade`, which manages a wider set of apps (including App Store).

+        brew install topgrade

 * Setup a shell environment

     If Z shell is preferred, install it and enable it